OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

                                     environment
 ```

-`--dc local` is used for **Local** mode<br>
+The `--dc local` option is used for **Local** mode.

-`--infoRec`, `--inforRecDisp`, and `--infoRecFile` options are used for statistical information dump purposes.<br>
+The `--infoRec`, `--inforRecDisp`, and `--infoRecFile` options are used for statistical information purposes.

-`--debug-console` option is designed for debugging/developping purposes.
+The `--debug-console` option is designed for debugging purposes.

 ## Mouse / Hotkey Operation

 `Left Mouse Button` dragging rotates the camera direction.
 There is no orbit camera mode like moonray_gui at this moment.

 Key|Description
 ---|---